f-ben/rock64iri/README.md

 		./showlog.sh

-7. Forward the following ports to your rock64:
+7. Forward the following ports from your router to your rock64:

 		Port/Type and usage
 		14265/tcp | IOTA/IRI API port